Introduction

 options.

-Without arguments, diff
+Without options, diff

 shows the output in the default format.
 The -u